chainHero/heroes-service/README.md

 At this point, it won't work because there is no network deployed that the SDK can talk with.
 Start the network and launch the app again:

 ```
-cd $GOPATH/src/github.com/chainhero/heroes-service/fixtures && \
+cd $GOPATH/src/github.com/chainHero/heroes-service/fixtures && \
 docker-compose up -d && \
 cd .. && \
 ./heroes-service
 ```

 ![Screenshot app started and SDK initialised](docs/images/start-app-initialized.png)
+Note: You need to see "Success".
+If it's not the case then something went wrong.

-Great!
-We initialised the SDK with our local network.
+Alright !
+So we just initialised the SDK with our local network.
 In the next step, we will interact with a chaincode.

 ### d.
 Clean up and Makefile